Working in a hostel is by far one of the easiest and best ways to travel for longer without burning a hole in your pocket.

 What does hostel work entail?

-So, now you know what a hostel is, you may be wondering what exactly working at a hostel involves.
+So, now you know what a hostel is, you may be wondering what exactly working in a hostel involves.

-There is no one-size-fits-all answer when it comes to this question as hostel work differs from place to place.
+There is no one-size-fits-all answer when it comes to this question as hostel work differs from place to place, and all hostel jobs require different things.

 Hostel work may involve: